chenhcs/DIFFUSE/README.md

 - Note that the code and data released here are only for the demo use and the full version of DIFFUSE with its training data will be released soon.

 ## Predicted Functions
 - [Final predicted functions](https://github.com/haochenucr/DIFFUSE/tree/master/results/all_predictions.txt) for all the 39,375 isoforms on 4,184 GO terms are saved in a text file.
-We removed the redundancy in the GO prediction results.
+We removed the redundancy in the GO predictions.
 Considering the predicted functions of an isoform, we discarded all GO terms that have a child GO term assigned to the same isoform.